-Equinix's Relationship with Personal Data
+Equinix's relationship with personal data

-Equinix acts as a data controller (in the sense given by Article 4(7) of the European General Data Protection Regulation 2016/679 ("GDPR")) with respect to the processing of certain personal data it handles on its prospects, customers, vendors, and employees.
-For such personal data, Equinix determines both the purposes and the means for the processing of such personal data, in the context of the overall business or employment relationship.
-It follows that Equinix is directly responsible for such processing and for ensuring that such personal data is adequately protected when collected, used and/or transferred from one country to another.
+Equinix acts as a data controller (per Article 4(7) of the European General Data Protection Regulation 2016/679 ("GDPR")) with respect to the processing of certain personal data it handles on its prospects, customers, visitors to its premises and website, vendors, and employees.
+As the data controller, Equinix determines both the purposes and the means for processing in the context of the overall business or employment relationship.
+Consequently, Equinix is directly responsible for ensuring that such personal data is adequately protected when collected, used and/or transferred from one country to another.

-In this respect, it is Equinix's clear position that the collection, processing, storage, and transfer of such personal data are currently carried out in accordance with:
+In this respect, Equinix's collection, processing, storage, and transfer of personal data is carried out in accordance with the Equinix Privacy Statement and designed for compliance with: